whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-09-Victory-Box-Subscription-May-2016-Review-Coupon.md

 </a></center>
 <br>

-<p>I'm loving the patriotic colors this month.
+<p>I'm loving the color theme this month.
 As summer is coming, these will go great for outdoor events or even a laid back yet fashionable sunday brunch.</p>

 <br>